getsentry/sentry-javascript/README.md

 }];
 ```

-**signatureUrl** - Use a server side url to get a signature for the message.
-See below in the "Security" section for more details.

 **ignoreErrors** - An array of error messages that should not get passed to
 Sentry.
 You'll probably want to set this to `["Script error."]`.